Web Vulnerability Scanners Comparison –

-This is why we developed Invicti’s proprietary Proof-Based ScanningTM, technology that automatically verifies detected vulnerabilities – proving they are real flaws, and not false positives.
+This is why we developed Invicti’s proprietary Proof-Based Scanning, technology that automatically verifies detected vulnerabilities – proving they are real flaws, and not false positives.
 The benefits of such technology are plentiful, and since the scan results are accurate, you can easily scale up your efforts.
 In a real-life environment, with thousands of web applications, you can start the vulnerability triage process and fix them within a matter of hours.

 In the 2017/2018 benchmark tests, Shay and his team included several previously uncovered aspects of scanners and new tests to check the detection capabilities of previously uncovered vulnerabilities.
-This included OS Command Injection, and repurposing XSS via RFI tests that can also be used for Server Side Request Forgery (SSRF) evaluation.
+This included OS command injection, and repurposing XSS via RFI tests that can also be used for server-side request forgery (SSRF) evaluation.

 The Benchmark Results – Global Results

 How Many Vulnerabilities Did the Scanners Detect?